Boosting projective methods for quantum process and detector tomography: Methods and results

 The Lagrange multipliers are determined by imposing the constraint $\sum_{n=1}^N X_n = \mathbb{1}$, leading to

 From this we obtain

 and then, the elements of the POVM that are the solution to the problem using the CBA are given by

-The previous solution can be improved by employing Dykstra's projection algorithm as a starting point, performing alternating projections between the sum-to-identity and the $CP$ sets.
+The previous solution can be improved by employing Dykstra's projection algorithm as a starting point, performing alternating projections between the sum-to-identity and the $CP$ sets (whose analytical projections are detailed in App.~\ref{app:analytical_projections}).
 This iterative process ensures convergence to the intersection of these sets in the asymptotic limit.
 For a finite number of iterations, we obtain a set of matrices that are not necessarily a POVM.
-Then, we apply the final correction described in Eq.~\eqref{eq:correction-povm} to these matrices, obtaining an upper bound for the closest POVM to the initial set of matrices.
+Then, we apply the final correction described in Eq.~\eqref{eq:correction-povm} to these matrices, obtaining an upper bound for the distance of the closest POVM from the initial set of matrices: $\sum_{n=1}^N \lVert \tilde F_n - Y_n^* Y_n^*{}^\dag \rVert_F^2 \geq \sum_{n=1}^N \lVert \tilde F_n - Z_n^* \rVert_F^2$.
 The complete process is described in Algorithm 2.

 Algorithm 2 is then intended to represent an alternative to the demanding SDP routines to approximate the solution of \eqref{eq:proj_povm}.
 We notice that a method faster than SDP approaches was already introduced in Ref.~\cite{wang2021two}, referred as the Two-Stage Estimation (TSE) algorithm.
 While this method enables the identification of a set of matrices satisfying the POVM constraints, it does not guarantee to obtain the closest set to the input matrices.
 Interestingly, we can also improve the TSE method by first running a few iterations of Dykstra's projection algorithm and then applying TSE immediately after the final projection to the sum-to-identity set.